 Her assembled works bind together found objects, natural materials, metal objects and synthetic materials into temporary uneasy relationships which could un balance or come together.
 This tenuous relationship is often hinged on a small point of balance- celebrating or showing the fragility of how things are held together in the human mind and also by extension the physical world.
 Either transcending or combusting or both.

-In performance these works are brought into a live dissection- pulled apart during sound making and action in improvised live works dependant on the live moment between artist, object and audience.
+In performance these works are brought into a live dissection- pulled apart during sound making and action in improvised live works dependent on the live moment between artist, object and audience.
 Sculptures cut from the body during performance are left exhibited as organs without a body.

-Ink drawings and assembled works depict masses of bodily features drawn or created in an automatic state from memory, physical feelings and heightened emotional states.
+Drawings and assembled works depict masses of bodily features drawn or created in an automatic state from memory, physical feelings and heightened emotional states.
 Bringing into focus the relationship between the mind and the body drawing on sources of anxiety and bodily manifestations, sensations and memories.

 Her sound works has been featured and released by The Wire and her live sound art series based from The Penthouse was described as “Elevating Manchester’s underground scene to the top floor of a tower block” by The Wire.